 Aligned to the school strategic planning process, annual implementation planning elaborates on how key improvement strategies and other significant projects will be put into operation, monitored and evaluated.

-In the Annual Implementation Plan: for Improving Student Outcomes (AIP) schools develop a detailed plan encompassing actions, roles, responsibilities, timelines and success criteria for the next 12 months, leading to the achievement of the four-year goals.
+In the annual implementation plan (AIP) for improving student outcomes, schools develop a detailed plan encompassing actions, roles, responsibilities, timelines and success criteria for the next 12 months, leading to the achievement of the four-year goals.

-Principals, with their leadership teams, staff and school community, develop this plan considering the full pool of resources (human, financial etc.) available through their Student Resource Package (SRP).
+Principals, with their leadership teams, staff and the school community, develop this plan considering the full pool of resources (human, financial etc.) available through their student resource package (SRP).